The Neck Called. It Wants Its Elbow Pain Back.

 Yes—local elbow pain exists.
 Shocking.

-Actual local presentations:
+Actual local presentations include:

 Lateral epicondylalgia